-Details of loans Guarantees and Investments are given in the notes to the FinancialStatements at appropriate places.
+Details of loans guarantees and investments are given in the notes to the financialstatements at appropriate places.

 Particulars of Contracts or Arrangements with Related Parties

-Further prior omnibus approvals from the Audit Committee are obtained for thetransactions which are repetitive and normal in nature and in accordance with the RelatedParty Transaction policy.
+Further prior omnibus approvals from the Audit Committee are obtained for thetransactions which are repetitive and normal in nature and in accordance with the RelatedParty Transactions policy.
 The disclosures are made to the Audit Committee and the Boardof Directors on a quarterly basis.

 Maintenance of Cost Records